sjasthi/python102_2024_abcd_projects/README.md

 [Project 190]  Convert the text from third person to first person using automation and AI

-[Project 200] US spellings are used in the text.
+[Project 200] (Prashanthi / Sailakshmi) US spellings are used in the text.

 Can you identify all the words that would be spelled differently in UK English.